Anu-web-code/JS-Projects/README.md

 # JS-mini-Projects
-Qr-Code Generator
+These mini-projects will help you enhance your knowldedge on html,css and js and gives you handon-experience/n Qr-Code Generator,
-Age Calculator
+Age Calculator,
-Number Conversion
+Number Conversion,
-Online Text Editor
+Online Text Editor,
-Simple Calculator
+Simple Calculator,
-Weather Api
+Weather Api,
-Car Animation
+Car Animation,
-To-Do-List App
+To-Do-List App.